 - Schools: maps student progress and identifies strengths and weaknesses in teaching programs and goals

 - School systems and governments: provides valuable data to support high quality teaching and learning; and drives school improvement.

 Individual student results are made available to families and schools via an individual student report.
 If your child participated in the NAPLAN test, this report will indicate how your child has performed in relation to other students in the same year group, and against the national average and the national minimum standards.

 Information around school performance is published in summary and national reports as well as being available on the MySchool website.

-Education ministers across the country have agreed that all NAPLAN testing will move online by 2021.
+All schools across Australia are continuing to transition to the NAPLAN online assessment.
 This means moving NAPLAN from the current paper-based tests to computer-based assessments.
 The same four test domains will be able to be completed on a range of devices, including laptops and tablets.
 NAPLAN online is being developed to cater to all schools, including a high bandwidth solution for schools with ample internet connection, a low bandwidth solution for those who have a less reliable internet connection, and a single device solution for schools who have no internet access.

 A key feature of NAPLAN Online is the adaptive test.
 As each student progresses through the test they will get questions that are more suited to their ability.
 The Online platform is designed to provide a better assessment, more precise evaluation of individual students, and a faster turnaround of results.

-Significant planning, development, research and trials are occurring to ensure that Northern Territory schools are ready to move to an online testing system for NAPLAN by 2021.
+Significant planning, development research and trials are occurring to ensure that all Northern Territory schools can successfully transition to the online testing system.

 Further information around the research and development of NAPLAN Online can be found on the NAPLAN website.